Jenkins integration

 Jenkins user

-• In some environments, you might want users in OpenText Core Software Delivery Platform to only have access to a subset of jobs in specific workspaces.
+• In some environments, you might want users in OpenText Core SDP to only have access to a subset of jobs in specific workspaces.
 To define a user in Jenkins that only has access to a subset of jobs, click Advanced, and enter one or more sets of users per workspace in the Jenkins user for specific workspaces box.
 When creating a pipeline, you only see the jobs that can be accessed by the Jenkins user assigned to the current workspace.
 For details, see the plugin help.

 7. To connect additional shared spaces, click Add OpenText Core Software Delivery Platform server and enter the details.